2 Hr 14 mins

 Take the well defined path uphill to a gate.

-Head right for 20 mtrs then left uphill to another larger plateau filled with silver birch trees.
+Through the gate and continue for 20 mtrs then turn left uphill to another larger plateau filled with silver birch trees.

 Follow the wide path through the wood keeping the craggy outcrop away to your right.